-After more communication and reassurance from the potential manufacturer, I excitedly received the samples of the Original, High Gloss, MicroCrystalline and Gold products using the same quality waxes from the same supplier as I do.
+After more communication and reassurance from the potential manufacturer, I excitedly received the samples of the Original High Gloss, MicroCrystalline and Gold products using the same quality waxes from the same supplier as I do.

 In testing them out (including leaving the lid off for three days in the workshop), I was over the moon with the performance of the ‘new’ products.
-They apply in just the same way as those I made and produce the same quality finish.
+They apply the same way as those I made and produce the same quality finish.
 Excellent.

-The decision was made
+The decision was made.

 Food Contact and Toy Safe

 This is important as food and toy safety questions are some of the most common I get asked.
-Until now, my official answer has been ‘I don’t know as I don’t have the chemical or scientific background to declare it’.
+Until now, my official answer has been, ‘I don’t know, as I don’t have the chemical or scientific background to declare it’.

 - The UK